 Although our racing is run on a handicap basis a number of fleets have class races within a race.
-Currently the RS100, RS400, Merlin Rocket, Laser and Hurricane SX have good class participation every weekend.
-Other classes raced regularly at the club include Hornet, RS800, Wayfarer, Finn, Aero, D-zero, B14, RS200, Topper, Dart 18 and Solo - click the links for more information on each class.
+Currently, the RS100, RS400, Merlin Rocket, and Hurricane SX have good class participation every weekend.
+Other classes raced regularly at the club include Hornet, RS800, Laser, Finn, National 12, Aero, D-zero, B14, RS200, Topper, Dart 18 and Solo - click the links for more information on each class.

 The club runs five long series through the year (Spring, Evening, Summer, Autumn, Frostbite) with approximately 50% of the races in each series to count.
-The long series are divided into fleets for Asymmetric, General Handicap, Lasers and Multihulls; the evening series being the exception with fast handicap (PY <120), slow handicap, and multihull fleets.
-We run shorter series over the Easter and Christmas holidays - in this case the fleet starts are monohulls and multihulls.
+The long series are divided into fleets for Asymmetric, Fast Handicap, Slow Handicap (PN 1020+) and Multihulls; the evening series being the exception with a fast handicap, slow handicap, and multihull fleets.
+We run shorter series over the Easter and Christmas holidays - in this case, the fleet starts are monohulls and multihulls.
 There are a number of individual trophy races, including two pursuit races, scheduled throughout the seasons.
 We also run a number of Open Meetings during the year for our popular classes.
 These are usually one-day events so that club racing on Sundays is available for members.
-During the Frostbite season we run the popular Starcross Steamer which regularly gets 100 entries, and Starcross is also one of the four organising clubs for the annual Exe Regatta held during the summer.
+During the Frostbite season, we run the popular Starcross Steamer which regularly gets 100 entries, and Starcross is also one of the three organising clubs for the annual Exe Regatta held during the summer.

 The full race programme is available here.